stablekernel/aqueduct/source/docs/auth/controllers.md

 !!! warning ""
     The `expires_in` field is a computed property based on the delta of the issue date and expiration date.
+The unit is seconds.
 You should avoid manually editing the values for the columns `issuedate` and `expirationdate`

 Tokens are refreshed through the same endpoint, but with a payload that only contains the refresh token and `grant_type=refresh_token`.